aspose-3d/Aspose.3D-Doc-md/english/python-net/developer-guide/geometry/set-up-normals-or-uv-on-the-cube-and-add-material-to-3d-entities/_index.md

 {{% /alert %}} {{% alert color="primary" %}}

-The Mesh class object is being used in the code.
-We can [create a Mesh class object as narrated there](/3d/python-net/create-3d-mesh-and-scene/) and then point node to the Mesh geometry by [Creating a 3D Scene](/3d/net/create-3d-mesh-and-scene/).
+The `Mesh` class object is being used in the code.
+We can [create a `Mesh` class object as narrated there](/3d/python-net/create-3d-mesh-and-scene/) and then point node to the Mesh geometry by [Creating a 3D Scene](/3d/net/create-3d-mesh-and-scene/).

 {{% /alert %}}
 ## **Create Normal Vectors**
 To have a good visual look on lighting, we need to specify normals information for each vertex, to have a better details, we can also use normal and diffuse map (sure you can use shadow / specular map) to perform per-pixel normal/color.
-A per-vertex information like normal or vertex color is achieved by VertexElement.
+A per-vertex information like normal or vertex color is achieved by `VertexElement`.
 In Aspose.3D we can map extra information to control points/polygon vertex/polygon/edge, a sample to define normals for vertex:

 {{< gist "aspose-3d-gists" "cfde9f76113134443c76608c1d19453a" "Geometry-and-Hierarchy-SetupNormalsOnCube-SetupNormalsOnCube.py" >}}